 Then you can print or save an invoice from the Unsubmitted Billing Area.

-Filet the list down to what you want and then hit the select all button
+Filter the list down to what you want and then hit the Select All button

 The invoices will turn blue and then you can group them together if you would like to work with a single invoice:

 Once grouped you can print an invoice that looks like this:

 Mark as submitted once you’ve sent it in.

 You can receive the insurer payment from the Billing tab right under the insurer, or from the patient’s Billing Tab.